martinpacesa/BindCraft/README.md

 Note: This install script will install PyRosetta, which requires a license for commercial purposes.
 The code requires about 2 Mb of storage space, while the AlphaFold2 weights take up about 5.3 Gb.

 `bash install_bindcraft.sh --cuda '12.4' --pkg_manager 'conda'`

+## Docker Installation

+Alternatively, you can run BindCraft using Docker.
+We provide a Dockerfile and docker-compose configuration for easy deployment:

+- See [docker.md](docker.md) for detailed instructions on building and running the Docker image
+- See [docker-compose.md](docker-compose.md) for information on using Docker Compose with BindCraft

+This approach is recommended if you want to avoid potential dependency conflicts or prefer containerized applications.

 ## Google Colab
 <a href="https://colab.research.google.com/github/martinpacesa/BindCraft/blob/main/notebooks/BindCraft.ipynb">